 Here are some examples of out-of-court statements that may run afoul of the confrontation clause:

-- Statements by a non-testifying victim made during a police interrogation
+- A nontestifying victim's statements made during a police interrogation

-- Statements by a non-testifying victim to emergency medical responders, hospital staff or social workers
+- A nontestifying victim's statements to emergency medical responders, hospital staff, or social workers

 Crawford and Out-of-Court Statements